"I get commissions for purchases made through links in this post."

 Hopefully, with the information we provide in this article, now you know some useful tips and some main mistakes to avoid when shrinking your leather boots.

 If you are not clear about any points that we raised up, feel free to leave a comment in the section below.
-We will try to reach and discuss with you as soon as possible.
+We will try to reach and discuss this with you as soon as possible.

 And last but not least, thank you for reading our article on “how to shrink leather boots”.